Amid military atrocities, Myanmar public urges gas sanctions - NewsBreak

 French authorities have told activists that Europe is expecting to impose a fourth round of sanctions by Feb.
 1, the anniversary of the military’s takeover, and that both the energy and banking sectors are on the table.

-“The facts are that, in order to close off this source of revenue, the gas production should be brought to a stop,” the statement said.
-“Any cut to such supply of gas...must be considered in light of the consequences it could have on everyday life of local citizens.”

-But several workers in Myanmar interviewed by AP dismissed concerns about their welfare, arguing the entire country is already oppressed.
+Total said it would willingly comply with any new international sanctions, which would override local laws that govern its contracts in Myanmar.

+“In particular, should MOGE be under economic sanctions it would oblige all parties to put all cash flows due to MOGE in an escrow account,” the company told AP in a statement.
+“We have taken all possible measures under our control and respecting the legal framework without putting our staff at risk.”

+But some employees say the risk to them pales in comparison to the risk to the entire country.
 And MOGE can be sanctioned without interrupting the flow of energy, said Tom Andrews, the United Nations special rapporteur on Myanmar.

 Activists say it’s unconscionable for any company to help fund a military that has engaged in mass torture and forcibly disappeared thousands.